It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 It does not invest its members’ money in stocks and shares, so many of the issues normally associated with ethical investment do not apply to it.
 In the last financial year, it donated more than £100,000 to support local community, educational and charitable initiatives.

 Its Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+To be eligible, you must pay at least £750 per month into your account.

 Engage’s ‘virtual savings envelopes’ feature can help you budget for things like utility bills, rent or mortgage, council tax or big purchases.
 When your payments are due, Engage will automatically pay them by standing order or direct debit, or release your saved funds back into your account to spend by debit card or to withdraw cash.